When to see the Northern Lights

 every place in Iceland.

 conditions depend on many factors including geography, weather, the time

 We reserve the right to cancel this tour if weather conditions are not favorable for watching the Northen Lights.
-A decision is taken daily at 6 pm whether the Northern Lights tour will take place or not.
-All hotels and booking agents in Reykjavik are informed by email about our decision so please contact the front desk of your hotel or the Tour Desk at hotel Saga, Loftleidir Hotel and Hilton Hotel to find out whether we will be operating the Northern Lights tour.
+A decision is taken daily at 6 pm whether the Northern Lights tour will run or not and all hotels and booking agents in Reykjavik are informed of our decision by email.

 Please note: We cannot guarantee sightings even if the Northern lights tour is operated.
 In these cases we offer our customers a second tour free of charge.
 Please book the second tour by calling our tour desk at 540 1313.